National Marine Science Centre

 The NMSC also offers innovative field and laboratory activities to Primary and Secondary students.
 Working alongside enthusiastic scientists, students get to participate in hands-on interactive curriculum-based activities.

 The NMSC is home to the Solitary Islands Aquarium.
 The Aquarium is open on weekends and during the NSW school holidays for visitors to discover what makes the Solitary Islands Marine Park special - through a series of aquariums, visual displays and guided tours.
-To find out more about the Aquarium and the school programs available, please visit Solitary Islands Aquarium.
+To find out more about the Aquarium and the school programs available, please visit Solitary Islands Aquarium or you can also take a virtual tour of our campus.